Poughkeepsie, Tramps and Thieves: Plot synopsis

 After a lunch with Logan, Veronica notices that the Hearst Lampoon’s offices were egged.
 Weevil tells her the Dean's office was egged the same night, which Veronica relays to her father.
 Keith receives the police report of Dean O’Dell’s death, but he doesn’t find anything useful in it.
 Keith interrogates the Lilith house girls, who admit to egging his office, but seem to have alibis for the Dean’s death.
 However, Keith later informs Veronica that Nish’s alibi doesn’t check out for the Dean’s car but that it was likely true for Mindy’s car, putting her under suspicion.

 While Keith is investigating the Dean's murder, Veronica takes on her own case.
 Veronica is approached by Max, the student who helped Wallace cheat on his exam first semester.
 Max hires her to find his beloved, Chelsea, who is engaged to be married in a week.
 Max says that they spent one magical night together talking.
 He tells her that she sent him a text message about her impending wedding.
-Veronica quickly finds out that Max’s friends hired Chelsea, a prostitute, in order to make him be more confident with girls.
+Veronica quickly finds out that Max’s friends hired Chelsea, a prostitute, in order to help him be more confident with girls.
 His roommate sent him a text message in order to help him get over her.
 Veronica hires the two prostitutes who might be Chelsea, and one of them is Chelsea.
 Chelsea is incredibly happy to see Max, surprising both Veronica and Logan.
 As Max and Chelsea (whose real name is Wendy) make out on the couch, Madison (Amanda Noret) appears, looking for Dick.